picopresso featured image

 However, if you have a small kitchen or want to dip your toes into the espresso world, it could also be worth considering.

-Overall, the Flair Classic is still the better choice as a daily driver due to its more stationary design.
-Still, if you want some added travel flexibility, you should consider the Picopresso.
+Overall, the Flair Neo Flex is the better choice as a daily driver due to its more stationary design.
+In 2024 the Neo Flex will also come with a pressure gauge as standard and still be more affordable than the Picopresso.

 Final Thoughts